Skip to content

 FileSystemStore Readable Writable

-Designed for JavaScript runtimes with file system access, the The FileSystemStore is designed for JavaScript runtimes with file system access (i.e., server-side JavaScript).
-It is build atop the Node.js fs module and is compatible with environments like Node.js, Bun, and Deno.
+The FileSystemStore is designed for JavaScript runtimes with file system access (i.e., server-side JavaScript).
+It is built atop the Node.js fs module and is compatible with environments like Node.js, Bun, and Deno.

 javascript